September 19, 2023

 is a SaaS-based ERP where data is stored and processed with private resources.

-These days more than half of organizations prefer cloud-based ERP solutions to on-premises enterprise platforms, and there are significant reasons for this:
+These days more than half of organizations prefer cloud-based ERP solutions to on-site enterprise platforms, and there are significant reasons for this:

-Cloud ERP software helps companies eliminate costly expenses associated with server purchasing and maintenance, IT staffing for initial solution implementation and ongoing maintenance, software license fee that is paid in full and upfront with on-premises solutions, security and backup costs.
+Cloud enterprise resource planning software helps companies eliminate costly expenses associated with server purchasing and maintenance, IT staffing for initial solution implementation and ongoing maintenance, software license fee that is paid in full and upfront with on-premises solutions, security and backup costs.
 Having a low entrance barrier, cloud ERP solutions enable startups and small businesses to access the same ERP capabilities of large corporations.

 With vendor-supported cloud ERP implementation, companies don’t have to worry about hardware choice and installation, IT staff onboarding and training, security setup, and enabling free data access for authorized employees.
 As soon as the cloud ERP platform is configured, companies may get down to business process automation.